How to Make an Epoxy River Table and Mold

-At MAS Epoxies, we get asked how to build a river table very often.
+At MAS Epoxies, we get asked how to build a an epoxy river table very often.
 So, we want to provide you with step by step instructions and video that shows you the process of building a live edge river table from start to finish.
 Keep reading for all the steps and materials needed to build your own live edge river table.
 You'll also find out what supplies you need to make a river table and how to make a river table mold.

 Melamine or MDF for Mold